laro/Cilia/1 Basics/2 Variables.md

 Some simplifications and restrictions:
 - The type definition is completely on the left-hand side,
   i.e. before the variable name, also for arrays and bit fields.
-- All variables in a multiple-variable declarations have to be of the exact same type.
+- All variables in a multiple-variable declaration have to be of the exact same type.

 ### Examples
 - `Int i`